DaitTan/part_x_documentation/docs/source/Inputs.rst

       return (X[0]**2 + X[1] - 11)**2 + (X[1]**2 + X[0] - 7)**2 - 40

-2) A blackbox function can also be defined which can be used for checking against a certain specification using psy-taliro (https://sbtg.gitlab.io/psy-taliro/).
+2) A blackbox function can also be defined which can be used for checking against a certain specification using `PSY-TaLiRo 1.0.0a14 <https://sbtg.gitlab.io/psy-taliro/>`_.
 Here, we define the F16 Auto GCAS black-box function.

 .. code-block:: python